mnussbaumer/typed_enum/README.md

 end
 ```

-This means you can share it between schemas and not worry about it keeping it in synch.
+This means you can share it between schemas and not worry about keeping it in synch.
 If you want to use integers as its underlying representation then declare it as: